JayBazuzi/jaybazuzi.github.io/_posts/2018-01-03 Safeguarding.md

 For serious problems, Safeguard repeatedly.
 ====

 If production was down for a day, it's worth spending more than an hour of your time to make sure that doesn't happen again.
 But don't spend a week rewriting a subsystem.
-Instead do a series of quick and light safeguards, even if you do them for a whole week.
+Instead do a series of quick and light safeguards.
+Do as many as is justified by the severity of the problem.

 An example would be useful right now.
 ====